-- Collaboration: Working on AI/NLP since 2023, I feel incredibly grateful to have learned from some outstanding AI researchers and mentors such as: Prof. Elisa Kreiss, Prof. Zhijiang Guo, Dr. Ivan Vulić, Dr. Jianqiao Lu, Dr. Yinya Huang, and Dr. Zhengying Liu.
+- Collaboration: I feel incredibly grateful to have learned from some outstanding AI researchers and mentors such as: Prof. Elisa Kreiss, Prof. Zhijiang Guo, Dr. Ivan Vulić, Dr. Jianqiao Lu, Dr. Yinya Huang, and Dr. Zhengying Liu.

 I am always open for a chat or collaboration.
 Feel free to drop me an email!